komalashrafsyed/aptpackagecreationinstructions/README.md

-# aptpackagecreationinstructions
-# Ping Apt Tool Package  Creation
+# Apt Tool Package Creation
 This walkthrough takes you step by step on how to create an apt package from your .NET Core 3.0 application code so that the same apt package can be easily installed on user's client machine using a simple apt-install command.

 # Deployment Steps